Soil Washing

 Technology Development Status

-At the present time, soil washing is used extensively in Europe.
-Commercialization in the United States is not yet extensive.
+Soil washing is used extensively in Europe.
+Commercialization in the United States is not as extensive.

 Web Links